-The students in Post 16 accessing this curriculum pathway will at the end of Key Stage 5 have the opportunity to continue in education at the most suitable Post 19 education provision as well as accessing activities within their local communities.
+The students in upper school accessing this curriculum pathway will at the end of Key Stage 5 have the opportunity to continue in education at the most suitable Post 19 education provision as well as accessing activities within their local communities.
 Students following a Semi-Formal curriculum will have a strong focus on developing their individual personal development.
 The curriculum adopts a broad and balanced cross curricular approach including Functional and Vocational learning.
 The curriculum content covered supports students to make connections between key areas of their individual development.
 The Post 16 Semi-Formal curriculum pathway adopts aspects of the Informal Curriculum and Formal Curriculum.

-The students in Post 16 accessing this curriculum pathway will at the end of Key Stage 5, be moving onto adulthood and accessing activities in their local community, to further develop their individual skill set as they strive for independence.
+The students in upper school accessing this curriculum pathway will at the end of Key Stage 5, be moving onto adulthood and accessing activities in their local community, to further develop their individual skill set as they strive for independence.
 Following the pre-formal curriculum pathway using a holistic approach, students will be supported to develop positive interactive relationships with others, proactively explore the world around them and gain valuable social skills as they prepare for adulthood.
 All students will continue to be given maximum opportunities to achieve the highest levels of independence dependent upon their individual needs.

 These different options allow our students to experience a variety of vocational experiences that gives them a sense of what they would like to do, to support them on their path towards their destination, underpinned by the acquisition of essential life skills.
-Educational visits and guest speakers play an integral part to the ethos and philosophy of life in Post 16.
+Educational visits and guest speakers play an integral part to the ethos and philosophy of life in upper school.
 External accreditation is gained where appropriate from various Awarding bodies ranging from the school differing Assessment strands.

 Students demonstrate, by their active involvement in all lessons and other activities, a strongly developing self-confidence that empowers them to take the initiative and also to work constructively and collaboratively with others.
 They learn well how to deal with change and to be creative in their thinking, bold enough to take well-judged risks, and rational in their decision making.
 The school grounds and the use of the local, wider environment and community partnerships enhance the curriculum for all students in Post 16.